xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 Requirements

-- minimum 20 hours per month
+- Minimum 20 hours per month
-- many of our tech guardians will work full time
+- Many of our tech guardians will work full time
-- skills
+- Skills
     - be extremely strong on values to do with neutrality and opensource
     - not willing to sacrifice anything
     - be technically strong in the chosen domain (read the code, be an expert)